 - Massage Therapy

 - Therapeutic Fitness

 Much of the mental stresses of early recovery from alcohol addiction are expressed as anxiety, depression, and disorganized thinking.
-Through a practice of different expressive and mindfulness therapies, these symptoms can be lessened and a more peaceful and organized mental state can be achieved.
-Art therapy and guided meditation can both help to quite the mind, and increase the willingness and ability to express ones self to others.
-When joined with integrative talk therapies, this can be a powerful addition to treatment, and help our clients get the most out of the other aspects of treatment.
+Through a practice of different expressive and mindfulness therapies, these symptoms can be lessened and long-term coping habits can be formed for continued treatment beyond our programs.

 Admitting that you might be struggling with addiction can be frustrating and scary, especially when you don’t know where to turn or what to do next.
 Each of our locations was designed with your comfort in mind, and we hope that from the minute you walk through those doors, you feel at home.
 Each detail is meant to foster a sense of safety and peace, and we work to maintain that same feel throughout all of our programs.